Subscribe To Our Newsletter

 For more specific information on eligibility criteria, please visit the DHHS Healthy Opportunities Pilot RFP, starting on page 160.

 Below is a list of the Pilot services in each of the domains.
-You can also refer to the list of services on the NCDHHS fee schedule, starting on page 25.
+You can also refer to the list of services on the NCDHHS fee schedule.

 |Interpersonal Violence/ Toxic Stress||